draftedus/hubSAFE/README.md

 ï Investor has purchased a safe for \$100,000.
 The Valuation Cap is
 \$8,000,000.

-ï The company negotiates with investors to sell \$2,000,000 worth of Series A Preferred Stock at an \$8,000,000 pre-money valuation.
+The company negotiates with investors to sell \$2,000,000 worth of Series A Preferred Stock at an \$8,000,000 pre-money valuation.
 The company’s fully-diluted outstanding capital stock immediately prior to the financing, including a 1,500,000 share option pool to be adopted in connection with the financing, is 11,500,000 shares.

-The company will issue and sell 2,875,215 shares of Series A Preferred at
-\$0.6956 per share to the new investors.
+The company will issue and sell 2,875,215 shares of Series A Preferred at \$0.6956 per share to the new investors.
 The company will issue and sell an additional 143,760 shares of Series A Preferred to the safe holder at the same price per share.
 As in Example 2, there is no difference between the Series A Preferred issued to the new investors and the Series A Preferred issued to the safe holder.

 Example 4

-ï Investor has purchased a safe for \$100,000.
+Investor has purchased a safe for \$100,000.
 The Valuation Cap is
 \$10,000,000.

-ï Another entity proposes to acquire the company for cash consideration of
+Another entity proposes to acquire the company for cash consideration of \$50,000,000.
-\$50,000,000.
 The company’s fully-diluted outstanding capital stock immediately prior to the acquisition, including 1,500,000 outstanding options but excluding any unallocated shares in the option pool, is 11,500,000 shares.

 The investor can choose to have the safe purchase amount returned, or convert the safe into shares of common stock and receive the cash consideration with the other common stockholders.
-The safe would convert into 115,008 shares of common stock, based on the “Liquidity Price” of \$0.8695 per share (the Liquidity Price is calculated by dividing 10,000,000 by 11,500,000).
-When the
+The safe would convert into 115,008 shares of common stock, based on the “Liquidity Price” of \$0.8695 per share (the
-\$50,000,000 deal consideration is allocated pro rata among all of the common stockholders, including the investor (and assuming the outstanding options are all exercised), the investor would receive approximately \$495,074.
+Liquidity Price is calculated by dividing 10,000,000 by 11,500,000).
+When the \$50,000,000 deal consideration is allocated pro rata among all of the common stockholders, including the investor (and assuming the outstanding options are all exercised), the investor would receive approximately \$495,074.
 Since this amount is considerably more than the \$100,000 purchase amount, the investor would elect to convert the safe.

 Example 5

-ï Investor has purchased a safe for \$100,000.
+Investor has purchased a safe for \$100,000.
 The Valuation Cap is
 \$6,000,000.

-ï Another entity proposes to acquire the company for cash consideration of
+Another entity proposes to acquire the company for cash consideration of
 \$200,000.
 The company’s fully-diluted outstanding capital stock immediately prior to the acquisition, including 795,000 outstanding options but excluding any unallocated shares in the option pool, is 10,795,000 shares.

 The investor can choose to have the safe purchase amount returned, or convert the safe into shares of common stock and participate pro rata in the cash consideration with the other common stockholders.
 The safe would convert into 179,920 shares of common stock, based on the “Liquidity Price” of \$0.5558 per share (the Liquidity Price is calculated by dividing 6,000,000 by 10,795,000).
 When the \$200,000 deal consideration is allocated pro rata among all of the common stockholders, including the investor (and assuming: (1) the outstanding options are all exercised; (2) there is no outstanding debt; and (3) for purposes of this example, there is only the one outstanding safe), the investor would receive approximately \$3,274.
-This dollar amount is calculated by dividing the \$200,000 deal consideration among 10,974,920 shares of outstanding common stock, resulting in \$0.0182 per share (179,920 shares multiplied by
-\$0.0182 = \$3,274.54).
-Since this amount is considerably less than the
-\$100,000 purchase amount, the investor would elect to cash out the safe in connection with the transaction.
+This dollar amount is calculated by dividing the \$200,000 deal consideration among 10,974,920 shares of outstanding common stock, resulting in \$0.0182 per share (179,920 shares multiplied by \$0.0182 = \$3,274.54).
+Since this amount is considerably less than the \$100,000 purchase amount, the investor would elect to cash out the safe in connection with the transaction.

 Example 6

-ï Investor has purchased a safe for \$100,000.
+Investor has purchased a safe for \$100,000.
 The Valuation Cap is
 \$7,000,000.

-ï The company grows, generates revenue and becomes cash flow positive, and therefore does not need to raise outside capital.
+The company grows, generates revenue and becomes cash flow positive, and therefore does not need to raise outside capital.
 The company has no acquisition offers and no plans to go public.

 The safe will remain outstanding until the company has a liquidity event, even if that liquidity event doesn’t happen for years after the original date of purchase.

 Example 7

-ï Investor has purchased a safe for \$100,000.
+Investor has purchased a safe for \$100,000.
 The Valuation Cap is \$8,000,000 and the Discount Rate is 85%.

-ï The company has negotiated with investors to sell \$1,000,000 worth of Series A Preferred Stock at a \$10,000,000 pre-money valuation.
+The company has negotiated with investors to sell \$1,000,000 worth of Series A Preferred Stock at a \$10,000,000 pre-money valuation.
 The company’s fully-diluted outstanding capital stock immediately prior to the financing, including a 1,000,000 share option pool to be adopted in connection with the financing, is 11,000,000 shares.

 The company will issue and sell 1,100,110 shares of Series A Preferred at
 \$0.909 per share to the new investors.
 The company will issue Series A-1 Preferred to the safe holder, based on the Valuation Cap or the Discount Rate, whichever results in a lower price per share.
 The 15% discount applied to the per share price of the Series A Preferred is \$0.77265.
 The Valuation Cap results in a price per share of \$0.72727.
 Accordingly, the company will issue 137,500 shares of Series A-1 Preferred to the safe holder, at \$0.72727 per share.
 The Discount Rate does not apply in this case.

 Example 8

-ï Investor has purchased a safe for \$20,000.
+Investor has purchased a safe for \$20,000.
 The Discount Rate is 80%.

-ï The company has negotiated with investors to sell \$400,000 worth of Series AA Preferred Stock at a \$2,000,000 pre-money valuation.
+The company has negotiated with investors to sell \$400,000 worth of Series AA Preferred Stock at a \$2,000,000 pre-money valuation.
 The company’s fully-diluted outstanding capital stock immediately prior to the financing is 10,500,000 shares.

 The company will issue and sell 2,105,263 shares of Series AA Preferred at
 \$0.19 per share to the new investors.
 The 20% discount applied to the per share price of the Series AA Preferred is \$0.152.
 Accordingly, the company will issue 131,578 shares of Series AA-1 Preferred to the safe holder, at \$0.152 per share.